learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 *Decoded: Prove to me that you truly are in invested in what we are about, and that you don’t want just any job; that you want this job!
 Show me that you mean what you say.
 Make me feel you care (about us).*

 This is a great question by which smart companies quickly weed out tire kickers.
 They may also ask you something like “What do you know about us?
-Tell me what you know about our company.
+Tell me what you know about our company".

 **What are you salary expectations?**